gdrosos/iac-bug-study-artifact/README.md

 ### Fetching Bugs from GitHub

-Use the existing `fetch_issues.py` script to collect issues from the GitHub repositories collected by the previous step.
+Use the `scripts/fetch/fetch_issues.py` script to collect all issues from the GitHub repositories collected by the previous step.
-Ensure you have a GitHub access token and adapt the script to fetch issues for the newly-collected repositories. @theosotr: Adapt how?
+The script reads a list of GitHub repositories and for each one uses a GraphQL query to fetch from the GitHub API all the closed issues containing a closing Pull Request or a Commit.
+However, it can be expanded by adding some additional filtering criteria e.g. fetching only issues that have a label: "bug" or fetching only issues resolved in the last three years.

+Note that in order to run this script you will need a GitHub access token (see [here](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token))

 ## Quantitative Analysis Scripts

-In order to adapt the `quantitative_analysis.py` script to perform the qualitative analysis for RQ4 for other IaC ecosystems (e.g. TerraForm or Salt), you should create a classification method that categorizes each file of a fix to a component category (e.g. based on its directory path or extension).
+In order to adapt the `scripts/quantitative_analysis.py` script to perform the qualitative analysis for RQ4 for other IaC ecosystems (e.g. TerraForm or Salt), you should create a classification method that categorizes each file of a fix to a component category (e.g. based on its directory path or extension).
 For example, here is the function we implemented for Ansible: